-By force of conviction and the rollicking, rhythm & blues underpinnings of their music, the gospel-based Staples cracked the Top Forty eight times from 1971 to 1975.
-Two singles reached #1: the funky, inspirational “I’ll Take You There,” which was the highlight of their tenure on Stax Records, and “Let’s Do It Again,” a film-soundtrack song recorded for Curtis Mayfield’s Curtom label.
+By force of conviction and the rollicking, rhythm & blues underpinnings of their music, the gospel-based Staples cracked the Top 40 eight times from 1971 to 1975.
+Two singles reached Number One: the funky, inspirational “I’ll Take You There,” which was the highlight of their tenure on Stax Records, and “Let’s Do It Again,” a film-soundtrack song recorded for Curtis Mayfield’s Curtom label.
 Beyond these watermarks, the Staple Singers have enjoyed a lengthy history that dates back to the late Forties.

 Pops Staples was born in 1915 in Winona, Mississippi.
 He took up guitar at an early age and soon became very adept at playing the blues.
 By 1937, he was playing with the Golden Trumpets, a spiritual group based in Mississippi.
 Then, in 1941, he and his wife, Oceola, moved north to Chicago.
 There, Pops played in another group, the Trumpet Jubilees.
 Then, after having three daughters and a son, the Staples formed a family gospel group and began singing in churches around the upper Midwest.
 They became regulars on a Sunday radio show and, in 1953, they cut their first single, “These Are They”/”Faith and Grace,” for Pops’ own label, Royal Records.

 Another record for a local label ("Won’t You Sit Down,” on United) led to a contract with the Chicago-based Vee-Jay Records.
 The Staple Singers stayed at Vee-Jay from 1956 to 1962, a tenure that included their breakthrough single, “Uncloudy Day.”